bitcoinwords/bitcoinwords.github.io/_pages/pdf.md

       author_profile: true
 ---

-Individual entries are collecting into monthly journals and are available for download in PDF and ePUB format for 10,000 sats.
+Each month entries are curated into monthly journals and are available to purchase and download in PDF and ePUB formats.

 ## Donate and Download PDF & ePUB